After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Two-Stage Personalization Framework

 \textbf{Inference-Time Steering.} During response generation, steering is applied by modifying hidden activations at selected layers, combining contributions from all five preference dimensions:

 This operation adjusts the model toward behaviors aligned with the user's category-specific preferences without altering the underlying language model weights.
+Because this steering state persists across interactions, its effect is cumulative: repeated feedback in a consistent direction strengthens its influence on future responses.
 Steering strength is bounded and decays over time, ensuring stability and allowing the system to revert to population-level behavior when feedback is sparse.
+In practice, decay is applied when no recent feedback supports a preference dimension, reducing the influence of outdated signals while preserving stable long-term preferences.

-\textbf{Role in the Overall Framework.} Stage~2 converts sparse, natural user feedback into directional adjustments in activation space.
+\textbf{Role in the Overall Framework.} Stage~2 converts sparse, natural user feedback into directional adjustments in activation space, while retaining this information as a persistent steering state rather than full interaction histories.
 By explicitly separating inputs, outputs, and objectives, this mechanism enables fast, interpretable, and reversible personalization entirely on-device, without retraining or maintaining per-user model copies.